syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Server-side-events.md

 ---
 layout: post
-title: Server-side events of Scheduler ASP.NET Web Forms
+title: Server-side events of ASP.NET Web Forms Scheduler
 description: Complete server-side events available in Scheduler along with its accessible argument details.
 platform: aspnet
 control: Schedule
 documentation: ug
 ---

-## Server side events
+## Server-side events

-This section explains in detail about the various server-side events available in the ASP.NET Web Forms Schedule control and the arguments that are available on those events.
+This section explains in detail about the various server-side events available in the ASP.NET Web Forms Scheduler control and the arguments that are available on those events.

-The **sender** parameter of all the server-side events returns the schedule model details.
+The **sender** parameter of all the server-side events returns the scheduler model details.
 The **Syncfusion.JavaScript.Web.ScheduleEventArgs** arguments provide information specific to each event.

 The various server-side events and the corresponding arguments of it are as follows.